Are you constantly tired during the day? Do you wake up with headaches or any of the following symptoms?

 What Causes TMJ Disorder?

 TMJ disorder is the result of excessive chronic stress on the TMJ.
-Excessive stress on the TMJ is often caused by a muscle imbalance or a misaligned bite, but the exact cause can vary and may include grinding the teeth (bruxism) or clenching the jaw or previous orthodontic treatment.
+Muscle imbalance or a misaligned bite often leads to excessive stress on the TMJ.
+But the exact cause can vary and may include grinding the teeth (bruxism) or clenching the jaw or previous orthodontic treatment.

 Over time, the extra stress on the TMJ causes the ligaments in the region to become elongated.
 The jaw muscles then shorten or lengthen in response to the over-stretched ligaments, leading to noticeable TMD symptoms.